hamedvalizadeh/electronic-tutorial/Embedded_Programming/avr-workshop-a-hands-on-introduction-with-60-projects/Documents/Timer1_ATMega328.md

 ## ICR1

-Input Compare Register (can be used to stores the compare value, 16 bit)
+Input Capture Register (can be used to stores the compare value, 16 bit)

 |      | 7 bit | 6 bit | 5 bit | 4 bit | 3 bit | 2 bit | 1 bit | 0 bit |
 | ---- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- |